 He is trying to twist this and turn this into something that it never was.

-Classic, the way Liberal Democrats operate this way.
+Classic, the way liberal Democrats operate this way.

 Every Democrat senator did not sign it.

-He wanted to get now to every senator could it be.
+He wanted to get now say every senator could have, he just didn't have time.

 I will put it back on eBay and do it all over again.